Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on

-where the multi-index $(e,t)$ denotes the FE cell index $(e)$ associated with a MPI task $(t)$ and $\bP^{(t)}$ denotes the partitioner matrix whose action on $\bU$ gives the subdomain level multi-vector $\bU^{t}$.
-The condition that $u^{\beta,h}(\bx)$ needs to be continuous across the partitioned subdomains is imposed by this Boolean sparse matrix $\bP^{t}$.
-Further $\bC^{(t)}$ in \cref{eqn:AU} denotes a $m_t \times m_t$ constraint matrix employed to constrain the values of the $M \times n_v$ matrix $\bU$ at certain nodes.
-These constraints are used to either satisfy the necessary boundary conditions imposed on $u^{\beta,h}(\bx)$ or to deal with constraints arising from non-conforming meshes.
-Furthermore, imposition of continuity condition associated with $u^{\beta,h}(\bx)$ across FE cells within a partitioned subdomain $\Omega^{(t)}$ is accomplished by the action of $n_p^3\times m_t$ Boolean sparse matrix $\bQ^{(e,t)}$ on the constrained subdomain level multi-vector $\bC^{(t)}\bP^{(t)}\bU$, with $\bQ^{(e,t)}$ representing the subdomain to FE cell level map on the subdomain $\Omega_t$.
-Finally, the FE cell-level matrix $\bA^{(e)}$ arising from the finite-element discretization of the underlying PDE can be evaluated as an integral over the reference domain $\hat\Omega$.
-For instance, the $n_p^3 \times n_p^3$ cell-level matrix $\bK^{\left(e\right)}$ associated with the matrix $\bK$ in \cref{eqn:matrixmulti-vector} can be evaluated as
+where the multi-index $(e,t)$ denotes the FE-cell index $(e)$ associated with an MPI task $(t)$ and the Boolean sparse matrix $\bP^{(t)}$ denotes the partitioner matrix whose action on $\bU$ gives the subdomain level multivector $\bU^{(t)}$.
+The matrix $\bP^{(t)}$ imposes the continuity of the field $u^{\beta,h}(\bx)$ across the partitioned subdomains.
+Further, the Boolean sparse matrix $\bC^{(t)}$ in \cref{eqn:AU} denotes an $m_t \times m_t$ constraint matrix employed to constrain the values of the $m_t \times n_v$ matrix $\bU^{(t)}$ at certain nodal points.
+These constraints are used either to satisfy the necessary boundary conditions imposed on $u^{\beta,h}(\bx)$ or to deal with constraints arising from non-conforming meshes~\cite{Bangerth2009DataSoftware}.
+Furthermore, the imposition of the continuity condition associated with $u^{\beta,h}(\bx)$ across FE-cells within a partitioned subdomain $\Omega^{(t)}$ is accomplished by the action of $n_p^3\times m_t$ Boolean sparse matrix $\bQ^{(e,t)}$ on the constrained subdomain level multivector $\bC^{(t)}\bP^{(t)}\bU$, with $\bQ^{(e,t)}$ representing the subdomain level to FE-cell level map on the subdomain $\Omega^{(t)}$.
+Finally, the FE-cell level matrix $\bA^{(e)}$ arising from the finite-element discretization of the underlying PDE can be evaluated as an integral over the reference domain $\widehat\Omega$.
+For example, the $n_p^3 \times n_p^3$ FE-cell level matrix $\bK^{\left(e\right)}$ associated with the matrix $\bK$ in \cref{eqn:matrixmultivector} can be evaluated as

-where $\nabla_{\bxi} \hat N_I$ denotes the gradient of the FE cell-level basis function within reference coordinate system $\bxi$, while $\bJ^{\left(e\right)}$ denotes the Jacobian matrix of the map from $\Omega^{\left(e\right)}$ to $\hat\Omega$.
-Furthermore, a tensor structured $n_q$-point quadrature rule with quadrature points $\hat\bxi_Q$ and the quadrature weights $w_Q$ is used in evaluating the integral involved in \cref{eqn:stiffnessmatinteg}.
-Note that the tensor structured nature of the quadrature rule allows us to write the 3D quadrature weights as the product of 1D quadrature weights $w_Q=w^{1D}_{q_1}w^{1D}_{q_2}w^{1D}_{q_3}$ where $w^{1D}_q$ with $q=1,\dots,n_q$ are the quadrature weights of the 1D quadrature rule.
+where $\nabla_{\bxi} \widehat N_I$ denotes the gradient of the FE-cell level basis function within reference coordinate system $\bxi$, while $\bJ^{\left(e\right)}$ denotes the Jacobian matrix of the map from $\Omega^{\left(e\right)}$ to $\widehat\Omega$.
+Furthermore, a tensor structured $n_q$-point quadrature rule with quadrature points $\widehat\bxi_Q$ and the quadrature weights $w_Q$ is used in \cref{eqn:stiffnessmatquad} for evaluating the integral involved in \cref{eqn:stiffnessmatinteg}.